iterative/dvc.org/content/docs/use-cases/model-registry.md

 # Machine Learning Model Registries

-A **model registry** works as a central catalog for data artifacts produced in multiple data science projects.
+A **model registry** is a central catalog for data artifacts produced in multiple data science projects.
 Models can be discovered, audited, shared, tested, and deployed from here.
-DVC supports all of these needs, while integrating with existing development workflows.
+DVC enables these features on the Git ecosystem, reducing friction between development and operations.
 Other tools from [Iterative](https://iterative.ai/) provide with more advanced features and better usability.